zhqu1148980644/TMP/leetcode/581-Shortest-Unsorted-Continuous-Subarray.md

 3. ##### mono stack

 - Use mono stack to find the smallest valley and largest peak.
-- Elements in stack are always sorted in ascending order and smaller/greater than or equal to the smallest/largest valley/peak element.
+- Elements in stack are always in ascending/desending order.

 ```c++
 class Solution {